Phage family classification under Caudoviricetes: a review of current tools using the latest ICTV classification framework: Introduction

-To overcome these difficulties, several attempts have been made for automatic phage classification.
-These tools often have different designs and were tested on different datasets by their authors.
-Without a comprehensive comparison on the same set of data, it is difficult for users to choose the most appropriate solution for their needs.
-In this paper, we present a comprehensive benchmark of the main players in phage taxonomic classification.
+Available taxonomic classification tools often have different designs and were tested on different datasets by their authors.
+Without a comprehensive comparison on the same training/reference data set and test set, it is difficult for users to choose the most appropriate solution for their needs.
+This paper presents a comprehensive benchmark of the main players in phage taxonomic classification under the latest ICTV standard.
 The remaining of this review is organized as follows.
-First, we will describe the main methods/models for existing phage taxonomic classification approaches.
-Then, we rigorously evaluate six most widely used or newest approaches in different usage scenarios.
-In particular, we tested these tools on complete virus genomes, short contigs, simulated metagenomic dataset, and mock metagenomic datasets.
-In addition, we tested the ability of these tools in classifying new viruses, which were sequenced after the tools' publication time.
+First, we will describe the main methods/models for existing phage taxonomic classification approaches and discuss whether they can be retrained/used under the new ICTV taxonomy standard.
+Then, we evaluate the four representative approaches that can be retrained by newly labeled sequences in different usage scenarios.
+In particular, we tested these tools on complete virus genomes, short contigs, simulated metagenomic datasets, and low-similarity datasets.
+In addition, we conducted a leave-one-family-out experiment to test whether these tools can recognize out-of-distribution sequences.
 By comparing their performance and analyzing the underlying reasons, we draw conclusions and provide guidance for users about choosing the most appropriate tools for different scenarios.